codingMustache/codingMustache/README.md

 ## Joke of the Day

-The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
-She still isn't talking to me.
+What’s brown and sounds like a bell?
+Dung!

 ## Daily Trivia

-What does RAID stand for?
+What does the term GPU stand for?
- 1. Redundant Array of Independent Disks
+ 1. Graphics Processing Unit
- 2. Rapid Access for Indexed Devices
+ 2. Graphical Proprietary Unit
- 3. Randomized Abstract Identification Description
+ 3. Graphite Producing Unit
- 4. Range of Applications with Identical Designs
+ 4. Gaming Processor Unit

 <details>
   <summary>Answer</summary>
-  Redundant Array of Independent Disks
+  Graphics Processing Unit
 </details>